GKM sheaves and nonorientable surface group representations: Representation varieties for a punctured surface

 In this section, let $K$ denote an arbitrary compact connected Lie group with maximal torus $T$.
-Denote by $\Delta$ the set of roots of $T\subset K$ and by $\Delta_+$ be a choice of positive roots, which we think of as representing elements of $\Pt$.
+Denote by $\Delta$ the set of roots of $T\subset K$ and let $\Delta \subset \Pt$ be the set of roots modulo scalars.

-For $\alpha_0 \in \Pt$, denote by $K_{\alpha_0}$ the centralizer of $\ker(\alpha_0)$ in $K$.
+For $\alpha \in \Pt$, denote by $K_{\alpha}$ the centralizer of $\ker(\alpha)$ in $K$.
 It is easy to see that

-\begin{lem} The centralizer $K_{\alpha_0} \subseteq K$ is strictly larger than $T$ if and only if $\alpha_0 \in \Delta_+$. \end{lem}
+\begin{lem} The centralizer $K_{\alpha} \subseteq K$ is strictly larger than $T$ if and only if $\alpha \in \Delta$. \end{lem}

-\begin{proof} Centralizers of tori in $K$ are connected (see \cite{MR781344} IV Theorem 2.3) so $K_{\alpha_0}$ is connected for any $\alpha_0 \in \Pt$.
-Thus $K_{\alpha_0}$ is strictly larger than $T$ if and only the adjoint action of $H$ on $\lie{k}$ has fixed point set larger than $\lie{t}$.
-Since the roots $\Delta \in \Lambda$ record the weights of the adjoint action, the result follows. \end{proof}
+\begin{proof} Centralizers of tori in $K$ are connected (see \cite{MR781344} IV Theorem 2.3) so $K_{\alpha}$ is connected for any $\alpha \in \Pt$.
+Thus $K_{\alpha}$ is strictly larger than $T$ if and only the adjoint action of $\ker(\alpha) \subset T$ on $\lie{k}$ has fixed point set larger than $\lie{t}$.
+Since the roots $\Delta \subset \Lambda$ record the weights of the adjoint action, the result follows. \end{proof}

 Lemma \ref{ZGS} and (\ref{ZGR}) imply that the one-skeleton of $\Rp{c}{g}{K}$ is the pair

 Consequently, the construction of the GKM-sheaf $\F_{\Rp{c}{g}{K}}$ reduces to the torus and the semi-simple rank one cases.